gammapy/gammapy-unbinned-analysis/pig-XXX.rst

 ==================
 * Individual event information (position, energy, time); therefore the ``EventList`` seems to be a good choice
+* IRF information (should support time dependence) General requirement: Memory usage of the IRFs should not be too big, e.g. we only want to store the IRFs at the resolution of the instrument.
+Also, building of the kernel should be fast for many events and fine integration grids.
-* IRF information (should support time dependence) Open question: Do we want projected IRFs?
+  Open question: Do we want projected IRFs?
+  Pros/Cons:
         + Could use existing classes
         + Memory consumption is under control
         - Would require binning
         - Implementation of time dependence is not straightforward
         - Information loss due to interpolations
       In case we use projected IRFs we should only support the ``EDispMap`` and ``PSFMap`` and not the "kernel" version of those for simplicity and precision.

  Alternatives:
-      1 Event-wise IRFs: Interpolate unprojected IRFs to the event coordinates
+ 1. Event-wise IRFs: Interpolate unprojected IRFs to the event coordinates
         + Processing for the UnbinnedEvaluator would be fast
         + No information loss
         - Classes would need to be implemented
         - Might be too memory intensive esp. in cases of many events that are close to each other (who could use the same binned IRF)
-      2 Unprojected IRFs: Information of the observation
+ 2. Unprojected IRFs: Information of the observation
         + No information loss
         + Classes exist
         + Fast to build the Dataset
         - Slow to build the kernels for each event
         - Cannot inherit from MapDataset (might complicate stacking)
+* Want to store and evaluate models using an UnbinnedEvaluator.
+* Which "convenience fucntions" similar to the ``MapDataset``:
+  ** copy: Can be inherited?
+  ** create: Modification needed wrt ``MapDataset``
+  ** cutout: Modification needed wrt ``MapDataset``
+  ** downsample: Only meaningful in case we use projected IRFs; then modifications needed ** fake: Yes, but use EventSampler
+  ** I/O operations: Yes, if we support stacking
+  ** from_geoms: Only meaningful in case we use projected IRFs) ** npred (npred_*): Need to return a list with event response and summed number of events in FoV.
+  ** pad: not needed
+  ** residuals/visualisation: Want to have "on the fly" binning of the events and inherit the functions ** resample_energyAxis: Can be inherited
+  ** slice_by_energy: Needs slight modifications
+  ** slice_by_index: Could be done based on the binning of the mask ** stack: Makes sense in case of many observations under similar IRFs with few events (e.g. high energy).
+            Note: Stacking is not expected to increase the speed of the analysis.
+Thus it mostly makes sense if you want to serialise.
+  ** stat_array + stat_sum: Modification needed wrt ``MapDataset``
+  ** to_image: only for visualisation
+  ** to_masked: Modification needed wrt ``MapDataset`` and would require stack to be implemented.
+  ** to_region_map_dataset/ to_spectrum_dataset: Want to have links to binned datasets as well as 1D datasets.
+  All in all, many methods are useful but need adaptation.
+Need to discuss how to avoid code duplication while maintaining transparency.

 Implementation
 ==============